Stealing passwords with SQL Injections

 You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ‘SELECT password FROM users WHERE user_id = ‘1’’ at line 1

-The SQL UNION operator will come in handy here.
-The UNION operator expects two result table operands, with the same number of columns and appends the second table at the end of the first one.
-So, let’s close the web app’s query, and then do a UNION on our injected query, which will be asking for the passwords column of the users table:
+This error occurred because the mysqli_query does not allow the execution of more than one query in a single call.
+To address this limitation, we can use the SQL UNION operator.
+The UNION operator expects two result table operands with the same number of columns and appends the second table at the end of the first one.
+We can close the web app’s query and then do a UNION on our injected query, which will ask for the passwords column of the users table:

 ' UNION SELECT user_id, password FROM users #

-Note that we are commenting out the web app’s SQL query that comes after our injected one, using the ‘#’.
+Note that we are commenting out the web app’s SQL query that comes after our injected one by using the # character.

 sqli-passwords